‘Queen of the South’ Star Hemky Madera on Fitness, Mental Discipline, and Longevity

 Why Fitness Became Part of Hemky Madera’s Mental Health Routine

-For Madera, training is no longer just physical preparation — it has become part of his mental health routine.
+For Madera, training is no longer just physical preparation.
+It has become part of his mental health routine.

 “Training clears my head,” he says.
 “It gives me structure, confidence, and a sense of control.
 It’s as much for my mind as it is for my body.”